nearform/commentami/packages/comments-react-components/README.md

 ```

 ##### Assign a component to show/add the comments related to a reference

-To provide this feature we need to wrap everithing inside a SidebarsController and add the component that acts as a interface for the user to show the comments and add new ones and remove the existents
+To provide this feature we need to wrap everithing inside a SidebarsController and add the component that acts as a interface for the user to show the comments, add new ones or remove them.

 ```
 import {